FlDx031/Bank-account-management/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

-The underlying goal is to make a short introduction to object-oriented programming and to see key notions such as instantiation, attributes, methods,
+The underlying goal is to make a short introduction to object-oriented programming and to see key notions such as instantiation, attributes, methods etc.